Alarin-dev/eduprotocol/README.md

 EduProtocol

-EduProtocol is an open-source educational platform built around a value-exchange learning model powered by an internal digital token system.
+EduProtocol is an educational platform built around a value-exchange learning model powered by an internal digital token system.

 The core idea is simple yet powerful: